analogdevicesinc/adi_3dtof_safety_bubble_detector/docs/4DevicesSetup.md

 By now all the devices are running Safety Bubble Detector algorithm individually, Now we can stitch the ouputs of individual modules on host.

 ### Host Application
-The package also provides a ROS node which can be used to understand how to use the output from the Safety Bubble Detector algorithm and sticth outputs from multiple devices.
+The package also provides a ROS2 node which can be used to understand how to use the output from the Safety Bubble Detector algorithm and sticth outputs from multiple devices.

 This node subscribes to the Safety Bubble Detector output topics(from one or more devices) and combines the output and generates a combined topic.
 The topics names are